course-details-portlet

 The student is expected do develop

-• advanced knowledge of different software and hardware, and how these can be embedded in music education
+• advanced knowledge of various types of software and hardware and how these can be integrated into music education

-• thorough research-based understanding of perspectives on music teaching and music technology
+• in-depth research-based understanding of perspectives on music education and music technology

 Skills